Panasonic G10 vs G95

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-G10 and Panasonic Lumix DC-G95 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G95 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G10 does not offer wifi capability.
+In contrast, the G10 does not provide wifi capability.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic G10 or the Panasonic G95 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.